engineering-collaboration/book/docs/book/anatomy-of-a-code-change/testing/README.md

 # Tests

-Throughout our industry we consensually lament the lack of documentation across the board.
-Testing, contrarily, has become a somewhat divisive topic.
+Testing has become a somewhat divisive topic.
 If not done adequately for our use case we are better off doing less of it.
 Zealously over-testing potentially ends up being as expensive as imprudently disregarding testing altogether.

 This chapter covers what we have found to be generally most useful.
-From all the chapters in this book, we discourage directly applying this chapter to our situation.
-Successful and sensible testing is modeled to our teams needs and evolve over time.
-We revisit our testing strategy periodically and after significant events or post-mortems.
+From all the chapters in this book, testing is the least directly applicable.
+Successful and sensible testing is modeled to our teams needs and evolves over time.
+We revisit our testing strategy periodically, after significant events, and post-mortems.

 ## Test Driven Development

 A term often cited in software engineering job listings is *Test Driven Development* (TDD).
 TDD is the practice of writing tests for features before working on the source code of a feature.
-The feature is complete once the implementation passes all tests and edge cases.
+A completed implementation passes all tests and edge cases.

 TDD encourages us to write down a strategy to tackle problems in small increments.
 The upside of TDD sees diminishing returns with growing complexity of implementations.
 Functions using file i/o, using network i/o, or reliant on environment configurations are difficult to write tests for.
 Even more so before the implementation is available.